 Under item (a) of Article 66 of the Withdrawal Agreement, Regulation (EC) 593/2008 of the European Parliament and of the Council of 17 June 2008 on the law applicable to contractual obligations (the "Rome I Regulation") shall apply with respect to contracts concluded before 1 January 2021.
-As under Estonian law, provisions of international treaties and the Brussels Regulation have supremacy over national law provisions on jurisdiction, if a dispute relating to an agreement concluded before 1 January 2021 is brought in an Estonian court and should such Estonian court have jurisdiction over the dispute, the choice of governing law would be assessed by such Estonian court on the basis of the Rome I Regulation.
 For contracts concluded on or after 1 January 2021, recognition of choice of law to govern any contractual obligations would, in a situation where a relevant dispute is brought to an Estonian court (and provided that such Estonian court has jurisdiction over the dispute) be decided by the Estonian court in accordance with the Estonian Private International Law Act.
 In accordance with the Estonian Private International Law Act, as a general principle, an agreement shall be governed by the law chosen by the parties and, by their choice, parties may select the law applicable to the whole or part of the agreement.
 However, a foreign law chosen by the parties shall not be applied by Estonian courts in certain circumstances, above all, if: (i) application of a provision of foreign law is manifestly incompatible with the public policy ("ordre public") of Estonia; (ii) provisions of foreign law allow the parties to deviate from the provisions of Estonian law that have extraterritorial application or overriding mandatory provisions; or (iii) the substance of the applicable foreign law cannot be established by the Estonian court, regardless of all reasonable efforts, within a reasonable time.
 In such circumstances Estonian courts may apply Estonian law instead.